ljacquin/wiser/README.md

 # -- get fixed effect vars where latitude and longitude are fitted as quantitative
 # variables for each environment (i.e. combination of site, year and block).
-# Note that the new fixed-effect variables, which are quantitative and not considered as factors,
+# 📌 Note that the latitude and longitude fixed-effect variables, which are quantitative
-# are highly correlated to the environment.
+# and not considered as factors, are highly correlated to each environment for which
+# they are fitted.
 Hence, environment will not be fitted with wiser due to redundancy.
 fixed_effect_vars_ <- grep("_latitude$|_longitude$", colnames(pine_raw_pheno_data),
   value = TRUE
 )